-There are currently 14.1 million The New York Times Company shares held short by investors – that's known as The New York Times Company's "short interest".
-This figure is 5.2% up from 13.4 million last month.
+There are currently 15.3 million The New York Times Company shares held short by investors – that's known as The New York Times Company's "short interest".
+This figure is 7.9% down from 16.6 million last month.

 There are a few different ways that this level of interest in shorting The New York Times Company shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against The New York Times Company.
+A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against The New York Times Company.

 Find out more about how you can short The New York Times Company stock.

-While The New York Times Company's payout ratio might seem fairly standard, it's worth remembering that The New York Times Company may be investing much of the rest of its net profits in future growth.
+While The New York Times Company's payout ratio might seem low, this can signify that The New York Times Company is investing more in its future growth.

 The New York Times Company's shares were split on a 2:1 basis on 1 July 1998.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your The New York Times Company shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for The New York Times Company shares which in turn could have impacted The New York Times Company's share price.